rhel-labs/learn-katacoda/sql-server-cstore/step2.md

-# Performance tuning in SQL Server
+# Performance tuning for SQL Server

 >**NOTE:** In this step we will be using the *cpudist* terminal to run tools and commands to optimize SQL Server on Red Hat Enterprise Linux.